Metaswitch/chronos/doc/api.md

                ]
     }

 This JSON body contains enough information for the requesting node to add the timer to their timer wheel, and to optionally replicate the timer to other nodes.
-The `Timer` object contains the information to recreate the timer on the node, the `Timer ID` holds the timer's ID, and the `Old replicas` list holds where the replicas for the timer were under the old cluster configuration.
+The `Timer` object contains the information to recreate the timer on the node, the `TimerID` holds the timer's ID, and the `OldReplicas` list holds where the replicas for the timer were under the old cluster configuration.

 #### Request (DELETE)